OpenComputingLab/educational-jupyter-notebook-qa-automation/src/nb-code-execution.md

 replace: TIME-STAMP
 ```

-The sanitise file ca then be called with the `--sanitize-with SANITISE.cfg` switch.
+The sanitise file can then be called with the `--sanitize-with SANITISE.cfg` switch.

 The `nbval` notebook code checker can be run against one or more notebooks from the command line: `py.test --nbval $FILEPATH`